code-flower/cloc-server/README.md

 gulp -- from the root of the repo

-HOW TO RUN THE APP ON A LIVE SERVER
+RUN THE CHROME EXTENSION LOCALLY, BUT USING A LIVE SERVER
+1. install cloc globally on the server
+2. clone the repo on the server
+3. npm install on the server

-npm start -- from the root of the repo
+4. npm start on the server
+5. 'gulp build --env=production --chrome' locally, then refresh browser window containing the extension

 HOW TO BUILD

-gulp bundle --env production
+gulp bundle --env=production
   - the env is option, if set will add the hostname